 a.
 Basic academic standards include Iowa academic standards for English language arts, mathematics, science, and social studies.

 b.
-Evidence of a student's failure to meet basic academic standards may include, but shall not be not limited to, one or more of the following:
+Evidence of a student's failure to meet basic academic standards may include one or more of the following:

 (1)Failure to meet grade-level benchmarks on universal screening assessments.